uvaai/ml1/_schedules/2 Spring 2025/index.md

 Depending on how long you were sick, and if you are behind with the module, you can then also contact the course staff to discuss an alternate planning for the module.
-Note that this option requires you to have also already messaged your TA at the start of your absense.
+Note that this option requires you to have also already messaged your TA at the start of your absence.
 Any exceptions or extensions required for this will need to be discussed with course staff (so not your TA).
 See the extension policy below for more details.